secretstartups/handbook/people-group/promotions-transfers/index.html.md

    * Business driven transfers (example of realignments)
    * SDR/BDR 12 month in role

-**If and when you decide to officially apply for an internal position, please make sure your current manager is aware.
-Your official application is signaled by you applying to the open role or reaching out to the talent acquisition team.
+**Please note that internal applicants are required to speak with their current manager or People Business Partner prior to application submission.
+An official application is signaled by a team member applying to the open role or reaching out to the talent acquisition team.
 Informal conversations about the role do not require a team member to inform their manager.
 If you have concerns about communicating your interest in an internal role to your manager, please reach out to your People Business Partner.**

 For more information please visit our [Internal Hiring Process](/handbook/hiring/talent-acquisition-framework/internal-hiring-process/) handbook page.